 Skip to main content

-What does the match percentage mean?
+What does the match score mean?

-For employers interpreting Truffle's AI-generated match signals.
+For employers interpreting Truffle's AI-generated match score.

 Score tiers

-• Strong (70%+).
+• Strong (70+).
 Clear alignment with the role criteria.
 Green bar.

-• Good (50–70%).
+• Good (50–70).
 Some alignment; worth a closer look.
 Amber bar.

-• Weak (under 50%).
+• Weak (under 50).
 Limited alignment on the dimensions you set.
 Red bar.

-Where the match percentage appears
+Where the match score appears

 • Candidate list.
 In the Match column, sortable.

 • Candidate profile header.
-Next to the candidate's name (e.g. "53% Match").
+Next to the candidate's name (e.g. "53 Match").

 • Shared candidate link.
 Visible to the external stakeholder you share with.